colinweiner111/arc-decommissioning/README.md

 # Azure Arc Decommissioning

-This repo contains a practical runbook and helper scripts for safely decommissioning **Azure Arc** at scale
+This repo contains a practical runbook and helper scripts for safely decommissioning **Azure Arc** at scale (≈30+ servers).
 > **Shells:** This repo uses the **Azure CLI (`az`)**, which runs the same in **PowerShell** and **Bash** (including Azure Cloud Shell).
 Commands below apply to both unless noted.